 In October last year I discovered several Magento extension 0days.
 As it turns out, this was only the tip of the iceberg: today, insecure 3rd party extensions are used to hack into thousands of stores.
-A group of Magento professionals have identified 63 vulnerable extensions, and are now releasing the Magento Module Blacklist to help merchants counter these attacks.
+A group of Magento professionals have identified 63 vulnerable extensions, and are now releasing the Magento Vulnerability Database to help merchants counter these attacks.

 Brief history of Magento hacks

-The best part of my work as Magento forensics investigator is having front-row visibility into the craft of Magecart hackers.
-Over the last 4 years I’ve documented more than 40.000 breached Magento stores.
+The best part of our work as Magento forensic investigators is having front-row visibility into the craft of Magecart hackers.
+Over the last 4 years we have documented more than 40.000 breached Magento stores.
 The real figure is likely much higher, as not all hacks are visible from the outside.

 In 2015, attackers used the “Shoplift” vulnerability in the core Magento code base.
 But as Magento upgraded their security policies, attackers shifted to brute force attacks on weak admin passwords during 2016 and 2017.
 Eventually, all the weak passwords got exhausted.
 And then in late 2018, a new attack method surfaced: exploiting insecure third party extensions.
-This quickly got traction, I estimate that several thousand stores were hacked this way in the last 3 months (I registered about 50 per day).
+This quickly got traction, we estimate that several thousand stores were hacked this way in the last 3 months (we observed about 50 per day).

 How extension attacks are spreading